kledvina/flexible-routing/README.md

         results.to_excel(writer, sheet_name = 'baseline')
         [...]

 with your desired output file path and Excel sheet names.
 The output is an Excel workbook with a sheet containing **average** transportation costs and trip counts for the dedicated, overlapped, full flexibility, and reoptimizatiton strategies across all instances for each problem size.
 We also save the standard deviation, 5th percentile, and 95th percentile outcomes as separate sheets in this workbook.
-The output file name includes the simulation's completetion time.
+The output file name includes the simulation's completion time.

 **Save and close *simulate.py*.**